stevenslade/Store-Redux/README.md

 ## <a id="description"></a>Description

-* A shopping app that allows sign up/log in, a shopping cart to hold store items using React and Context to manage global state
+* A shopping app that allows sign up/log in, a shopping cart to hold store items using React and react-Redux to manage global state

 ## <a id="technologies"></a>Technologies and Skills Demonstrated